ekokotov/object-table/README.md

 Atribute             | Description
 ---------------------|----------------
 data                 | *required* - data source (array of objects) in your Controller.
-But if 'fromUrl' is present 'data' atribute will contain controller link to empty array( will be fill up after receiving data ). fromUrl				 | - load data from external URL. display     		 | *default: 5* - Display count.
-Using with pagging is displayed items per page search               | *default: true* - Display search input pagging				 | *default: true* - Use pagging to present data headers              | *required* - Example: ['HeaderName1','HeaderName2']. - Array of table header names fields  			 | *required* - Example: ['property1','property2'].  - Array of displayed properties of object.
+But if 'fromUrl' is present 'data' atribute will contain controller link to empty array( will be fill up after receiving data ).
+Example: data="exportDataVariable" fromUrl				 | - load data from external URL. display     		 | *default: 5* - Display count.
+Using with pagging is displayed items per page search               | *default: true* - Display search input.
+Value search="separate" is allows you search by columns. pagging				 | *default: true* - Use pagging to present data headers              | *required* - Example: ['HeaderName1','HeaderName2']. - Array of table header names fields  			 | *required* - Example: ['property1','property2'].  - Array of displayed properties of object.
 This option allows you to display only certain fields of the object.
 Number of fields must be equal number of headers.